 Analysis of accounting methods providing data for optimal managerial decisions, implementation and control.
 Topics include cost allocation; cost, volume and price relationships; product cost accounting and control systems; operations and capital budgeting, and related behavioral, reporting and information processing aspects.
-(Formerly ACC 210)

-Prerequisite(s): (ACC 200 or ACC 2000) and (MTH 121 or MTH 1221) or (MTH 141 or MTH 1441) or (MTH 122 or MTH 1222) or (MTH 154 or MTH 1554) with a minimum grade of 2.0 in each course.
-(MIS 100 or MIS 1000) is recommended.
+Prerequisite(s): ACC 2000 and MTH 1221 or MTH 1222 or MTH 1441 or MTH 1554 with a minimum grade of (C) in each course.
+MIS 1000 is recommended.